libmapper/libmapper/doc/tutorials/tutorial_java.md

                            0, 1000, null, null);
 ~~~

-The only _required_ parameters here are the signal "length", its name, and data
+The only _required_ parameters here are the signal "length", its name, and data type.
-type.
-Signals are assumed to be vectors of values, so for usual single-valued
-signals, a length of 1 should be specified.
-Finally, supported types are
+Signals are assumed to be vectors of values, so for usual single-valued signals, a length of 1 should be specified.
-currently 'i', 'f' or 'd' for `int`, `float` or `double` values, respectively.
+Finally, supported types are currently `INT32`, `FLOAT` or `DOUBLE` for `int`, `float` or `double` values, respectively.

-The other parameters are not strictly required, but the more information you
-provide, the more _libmapper_ can do some things automatically.
-For example, if
+The other parameters are not strictly required, but the more information you provide, the more _libmapper_ can do some things automatically.
-the `minimum` and `maximum` properties are provided, it will be possible to
-create linear-scaled connections very quickly.
-If `unit` is provided, _libmapper_
+For example, if the `minimum` and `maximum` properties are provided, it will be possible to create linear-scaled connections very quickly.
-will be able to similarly figure out a linear scaling based on unit conversion
-(centimeters to inches for example).
-Currently automatic unit-based scaling is
+If `unit` is provided, _libmapper_ will be able to similarly figure out a linear scaling based on unit conversion (centimeters to inches for example).
-not a supported feature, but will be added in the future.
-You can take
+Currently automatic unit-based scaling is not a supported feature, but will be added in the future.
-advantage of this future development by simply providing unit information
-whenever it is available.
+You can take advantage of this future development by simply providing unit information whenever it is available.
 It is also helpful documentation for users.

 Lastly, it is usually necessary to be informed when input signal values change.
-This is done by providing a function to be called whenever its value is modified
-by an incoming message.
+This is done by providing a function to be called whenever its value is modified by an incoming message.
 It is passed in the `Listener` parameter.

-An example of creating a "barebones" integer scalar output signal with no unit,
-minimum, or maximum information:
+An example of creating a "barebones" integer scalar output signal with no unit, minimum, or maximum information:

 ~~~java
 Signal outA = dev.addSignal(Direction.OUTGOING, "outA", 1, 'i', null, null, null);